 \section{Introduction}

 Let $\gamma$ be a smooth curve from $I=[-1,1]$ to $\mathbb R^{d}$.
 We consider

-where $\psi$ and $\chi$ are smooth functions supported in the interior of the intervals $I$ and $[1,2]$, respectively.
-The operator $\mathfrak Rf$ is referred to as the restriction of X-ray transform to the line complex generated in the direction $(\gamma,1)$.
+where $\psi$ and $\chi$ are smooth functions supported in the interiors of the intervals $I$ and $[1,2]$, respectively.
+The operator $\mathfrak Rf$ is referred to as the restriction of X-ray transform to the line complex generated in the direction $(\gamma(s),1)$.
 We say $\gamma$ is nondegenerate if

-The operator $\mathfrak Rf$ is a model case of general class of restricted X-ray transforms (see \cite{GG, GS00, GU1, GU2, GU3}).
-Especially in $\mathbb R^3$, under the nondegeneracy assumption \eqref{nonv}, $\mathfrak Rf$ is a typical example of Fourier integral operators with one sided fold singularities (\cite{GS94}).
-Regularity properties of $\mathfrak Rf$ have been studied in terms of $L^p$ improving and $L^p$ Sobolev regularity estimates. $L^p$ improving property of $\mathfrak R$ is well understood by now (see \cite{GS98, GSW, Ob, La}).
-In fact, the problem was considered in a more general framework: $L^p$--$L_s^q(L_x^r)$ mixed norm estimates for $\mathfrak R$ were studied by various authors (see \cite{W, E, CE1}), so the optimal estimates were established except for some endpoint cases.
+The operator $\mathfrak Rf$ is a model case of the general class of restricted X-ray transforms (see \cite{GG, GS00, GU1, GU2, GU3}).
+Especially in $\mathbb R^3$, under the nondegeneracy assumption \eqref{nonv}, $\mathfrak Rf$ is a typical example of Fourier integral operators with one-sided fold singularity (\cite{GS94}).
+Regularity properties of $\mathfrak Rf$ have been studied in terms of $L^p$ improving and $L^p$ Sobolev regularity estimates. $L^p$ improving property of $\mathfrak R$ is well understood by now (\cite{GS98, GSW, Ob, La}).
+The problem was, in fact, considered in a more general framework: $L^p$--$L_s^q(L_x^r)$ estimates for $\mathfrak R$ were studied by some authors (see, for example, \cite{W, E, CE1}) and the estimates on the optimal range of $p,q$ were established except for some endpoint cases.
 (See also \cite{CE2, TW, G, DS1, DS2} for related results.)